skotopes/audiotoolbox/README.md

 You can switch to logarithmic mode by passing -l [threshold_level] to application.
 Please keep in mind that level is not in dbSPL.
 So normally you will want to use something that lower than 0, for example: -96/-64/etc.

+Also you can generate combo image which will contain histogram shaped spectrogram.

 Compiling
 ============